draner/Data-Engineering-Bootcamp-2023-Project/README.md

 ### 8. Deployment needs, infrastructure details and costs

-Because we will be processing a relatively small amount of data at a time, we can use the free tier Compute Engine VM to run our Mage.ai pipelines.
+For deployment needs, we will use Terraform to create the infrastructure needed to run the project.
-The only cost we will have is the cost of the GCP buckets and BigQuery tables, which are negligible for that amount of data.
+The infrastructure will be deployed on GCP and the estimated cost / month is *TBD*.

 !TODO: Calculate the cost of the project based on the amount of data we'll be processing.